 48 hours in San Miguel de Allende

 San Miguel, as it is known to locals, is a picturesque and cosmopolitan city, a place that has preserved its architecture, cobbled streets, traditions and culture.
-It used to be an important stop on the silver route between Zacatecas and Mexico City; it has now been named World Heritage Site by UNESCO for its impressive architecture.
+It used to be an important stop on the silve route between Zacatecas and Mexico City; it has now been named World Heritage Site by UNESCO for its impressive architecture.
 One of the main charms of this magical town is its skill for preserving terracotta hues (red, pink, orange) on all its facades; thus, every street is worthy of photographing.
 On the other hand, the quality of life is enviable, so much so that there is quite a numerous community of expats among its international and diverse population.

 Even though San Miguel is not a very large city, with a population of about 160 thousand people.
 It is amazing to see what has opened in recent years, an endless number of high-quality boutique hotels, a significant number of art galleries, turning into a favorite destination of artists, and a great variety of gourmet restaurants where to enjoy Mexican, Peruvian, French, Italian and many other foods.